DarrenK-dev/darrenk_dev_v3/content/posts/Highly-available-Nginx-using-auto-scaling-groups-load-balancer-and-terraform-on-aws/index.md

 }

 variable "Name-Tag" {
   description = "The Tag with the key of `Name` value.
-This will hepl identify resources provisioned from this IaC terraform tutorial viewed through the AWS management console." type        = string default     = "darrenk.dev tutorial"
+This will help identify resources provisioned from this IaC terraform tutorial viewed through the AWS management console." type        = string default     = "darrenk.dev tutorial"
 }